aws-samples/sample-avp-iot-demo/README.md

 3. Necessary IAM roles and permissions
 4. Integration with an S3 bucket for file storage

 The EC2 instance runs a Python script that connects to AWS IoT Core as a device, subscribes to the specified MQTT topic, and processes incoming messages.
-For security, SSH access to this EC2 instance is restricted to the IP address specified in the `SSHAccessIP` parameter.

 ## Prerequisites